pgkt04/defender-control/Writeup.md

 ## Reversal
-I reversed parts of the freeware with some hooks & x64 debugger, here are some of my findings
+I reversed parts of the freeware with some hooks & x64 debugger, read a bunch of security papers & here are some of my findings!

 ## x64 Debug
 ### disabling defender